Finesse/web-fonts-repository/README.md

 <link rel="stylesheet" href="http://web-fonts-repository.local/css?family=Open+Sans:400,400i,700,700i|Roboto:300,400" />
 ```

-Where `http://web-fonts-repository.local` is the root URL of the installed web fonts repository.
+Where `http://web-fonts-repository.local` is the root URL of an installed web fonts repository.

 The required fonts are specified the same way as on Google Fonts.
 Font families are divided by `|`, families styles
 are divided by `,`, family name is separated from styles list using `:`.